status-im/nimbus-eth2/docs/the_nimbus_book/src/validator-monitor.md

 It may happen that the same message is counted more than once under certain conditions.

 ## Monitoring metrics

+For instructions on how to use Prometheus and Grafana, see [these instructions](./metrics-pretty-pictures.md).

 The full list of metrics supported by the validator monitoring feature can be seen in the [source code](https://github.com/status-im/nimbus-eth2/blob/unstable/beacon_chain/validators/validator_monitor.nim) or by examining the metrics output: